 In empirical estimation of beta diversity, sampling efforts play a prominent role.
 That is, with traditional measures of multiple-site beta diversity, beta diversity always increases when more sites are sampled.
-This increase in beta diversity is mainly driven by the increase in gamma diversity (Bennett & Gilbert, 2016; Xing & He, 2021a).
+This increase in beta diversity is mainly driven by the increase in gamma diversity (Bennett & Gilbert, 2016; Xing & He, 2021).
 However, this begets two problems: first, more sampling may not pay off, as it provides exponentially diminishing returns; second, we cannot distinguish which metacommunity is more spatially heterogeneous.
-Our measure $\beta{\text{vol}}$ may solve these two problems, because it does not necessarily increase with higher gamma diversity.
-A higher gamma diversity would increase the dimension of the embedded space for the metacommunity, which could decrease the rescaled hypervolume.
+A potential solution to these problems is to implement some scaling method to adjust traditional measures according to sampling effort, ensuring a more standardized comparison.
+Nevertheless, our measure β{vol} inherently addresses these problems without necessitating any modifications.
+Unlike traditional measures, β{vol} does not automatically increase with greater gamma diversity.
+Instead, an increase in gamma diversity expands the dimensionality of the metacommunity's embedded space, which could lead to a decrease in the rescaled hypervolume.
+This characteristic of β{vol} allows a more accurate measure of spatial heterogeneity of metacommunities without being disproportionately influenced by the number of species (gamma diversity) or the scale of sampling efforts.